-One-third to one-half of respondents were unaware of technology-related services.
+FINDINGS: services.
 One-third to nearly one-half of respondents were aware of the technology-related services, but they do not use or need them.

-Respondents identified knowledgeable and friendly library staff, bestsellers and popular books, and popular books and educational materials for early childhood through high school as the most valuable aspects of the library for themselves as well as the community.
+• FINDINGS: Respondents identified knowledgeable and friendly library staff, bestsellers and popular books, and popular books and educational materials for early childhood through high school as the most valuable aspects of the library for themselves as well as the community.

-Nearly all respondents (97%) are somewhat satisfied or satisfied with the library overall.
+FINDINGS: Nearly all respondents (97%) are somewhat satisfied or satisfied with the FINDINGS. library overall.